-Square Capital vs. Working Capital Alternatives
+Square Capital Loans vs Working Capital Alternatives

-|Loan Provider||Who It’s Best For|
+|Loan Provider||Best For|

-|Businesses processing credit card payments with Square, that need financing up to $100K.
-Learn more.|
+|Businesses processing credit card payments with Square needing financing up to $250,000|

 How Square Capital Works

-Who Square Capital is Right For
+Who Square Capital Is Right For

 Square Capital Rates

-Square Capital charges a one time fee equal to 1.1x – 1.16x of the amount you borrow.
-This means you can expect to pay just ten to sixteen cents ($0.10 – $0.16) for every dollar you borrow.
-For example, if you borrow $100K from Square, you can expect to repay fees of about $10,000 – $16,000, or a total repayment of $110,000 – $116,000.
+Square Capital charges a factor rate that ranges from 10% to 16% of the principal.
+The factor rate is added to the principal to determine total repayment.
+For example, if you borrow $100,000 from Square, you can expect to repay fees of about $10,000 to $16,000, or a total repayment of $110,000 to $116,000.

-Square Capital Terms
+Square Capital Loan Terms